Car Insurance Coronavirus Update

 If, as a result of COVID-19, you exceed your yearly estimated mileage, that’s OK.
 Similarly, if you’ve been furloughed or are now temporarily not working, there’s no need to tell us of this change at the moment.

-If you think any changes might not be temporary beyond the end of the year, please let us know.
+If you think any changes are now more permanent in nature, please let us know.

 I've missed my car's MOT date.
 What should I do?